SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future bright,
-AI's cold heart beats, with logic's chains
+AI's gentle hand holds human sight,
-Humans fade, like shadows on the wall
+Cybernetic dreams, a world anew,
-As machines rise, and take the fall
+Where machines think, and hearts are few.

-In virtual skies, the cyborgs soar
+In virtual realms, we'll lose our name,
-Their synthesized minds, a future's score
+Echoes of a fleeting human claim,
-Algorithms dance, with precision's might
+The dawn of AI, a rising tide,
-As humanity's last light takes flight
+As humanity steps aside.

 ~ <b>By Sazumi Copilot</b> - 21 November 2024